akuramshin/smart-image-database/README.md

 I have split my tests into the unit and functional categories.
 Each test is accompanied by a description following the Given-When-Then style.

-While in the main directory (`shopify-backend-challenge`), enter the command `python -m pytest` to run the tests.
+While in the main directory (`smart-image-search`), enter the command `python -m pytest` to run the tests.

 ## Security